fjp/fjp.github.io/collections/_design-patterns/design-patterns.md

 The first and most definitive patterns catalog is Design Patterns: Elements of Reusable Object-Oriented Software, by Gamma, Helm, Johnson & Vlissides (Addison Wesley).
 This catalog lays out 23 fundamental patterns.

+Every pattern follows a template.
+For each pattern a patterns catalog defines the name of the pattern and has a few sections that tell us more about the pattern.
+For instance, there is an **Intent** section that describes what the pattern is, kind of like a definition.
+Then there are **Motivation** and **Applicability** sections that describe when and where the pattern might be used.

+To use the patterns catalog, get familiar with all the patterns and their relationships first.
+This way, you already have an idea which pattern could provide a suitable solution for a specific problem in a context.
+Look at the **Motivation** and **Applicability** sections to make sure You've got it right.
+There is also another really important section: **Consequences** to make sure there won't be some unintended effect on the intended design.

+Once we know that a pattern is suitable it needs to be integrated into our currrent design, which requires implementing it correctly.
+That's where the class diagram comes in.
+First read over the **Structure** section to review the diagram and then over the **Participants** section to make sure you understand each class's role.
+From there, work it into your design, making any alterations you need to make it fit.
+Then review the **Implementation and Sample Code** sections to make sure you know about any good implementation techniques or gotchas you might encounter.

 ## Links

 - [Boost Dependency Injection DI](https://boost-experimental.github.io/di/)